dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/globalization-for-wpf.md

 <a name="unicode"></a>
 ### Unicode
- [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)] supports all Unicode features including surrogates.
-As long as the character set can be mapped to Unicode, it is supported.
-For example, GB18030 introduces some characters that are mapped to the Chinese, Japanese, and Korean (CFK) extension A and B and surrogate pairs, therefore it is fully supported.
-A [!INCLUDE[TLA2#tla_winclient](../../../includes/tla2sharptla-winclient-md.md)] application can use <xref:System.Globalization.StringInfo> to manipulate strings without understanding whether they have surrogate pairs or combining characters.
+ WPF application can use <xref:System.Globalization.StringInfo> to manipulate strings without understanding whether they have surrogate pairs or combining characters.

 <a name="design_intl_ui_with_xaml"></a>
 ## Designing an International User Interface with XAML